 Grape: 60% Cabernet Sauvignon, 36% Merlot, 4% Petit Verdot

 Appellation: Vin de France

 Age of Vines: Cabernet: 70 years old, Merlot: 35 years old and Petit Verdot: 15 years old

 Yields: 16 hl/ha

-Vinification: Destemming by hand, then alcoholic fermentation with maceration for 3 weeks before gentle pressing and aged 16 months in old barriques.
-He blends the barriques and let the wine rest for 4 months more on tank before bottling.
+Vinification: Destemmed by hand, then fermented with maceration for 3 weeks before gentle pressing and aged 16 months in old barriques.
+Then he blends the barriques and let the wine rest for another 4 months in tank before bottling.